Privacy Policy

 Individuals Under 13

-ARC does not knowingly collect PII from children under the age of 13 and ARC does not target its websites to children under 13.
+ARC does not knowingly collect Personal Data from children under the age of 13 and A RC does not target its websites to children under 13.
 If you are a parent or guardian of a child who has provided personal information without your knowledge and consent, you may request we remove this child’s information by contacting us at privacy@arccorp.com.

 Back to Top